glouppe/info8004-advanced-machine-learning/lecture1-gnp.md

 such that for each finite sequence $\mathbf{x}\_{1:N} = (\mathbf{x}\_1, \ldots, \mathbf{x}\_N)$, with $\mathbf{x}\_i \in \mathcal{X}$, we define the marginal joint distribution over function values
 $$Y\_{1:N} := (f(\mathbf{x}\_1), \ldots, f(\mathbf{x}\_N)).$$

+---

+class: middle

-$\Rightarrow$ When these joint distributions are all defined as multivariate Gaussians, the resulting stochastic process is called a **Gaussian process**.
+When these joint distributions are all defined as multivariate Gaussians, the resulting stochastic process is called a **Gaussian process**.

 ---